orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-10-logging-executed-database-queries-in-laravel.md

 }
 ```

-This is very simple example, but it should give you the idea how to use query logging in your tests and database performance checks.
+Of course, this is very simple example, but it should give you the idea how to use query logging in your tests and database performance checks.
-Especially, when your application has complex queries, query caching, it is very handy to utilize query logging and counting logged queries.
+Especially, when your application has complex queries, query caching, etc, it is very handy to utilize query logging to count executed queries.